caseygomez/Female-Representation-In-The-Film-Industry/README.md

 # Equity and Film

-## Current Questions
+## Current Question
-* Clustering of movie keywords by gender of movie crew
-* Is cinema more inclusive in recent years?
-* Are there patterns around diversity and inclusion?
-* Has the percentage of female cast members increased over time?
+* How is the percentage of female crew members changing over time?

 ---
 ### Relevance